micked99/wspr-to-sondehub-script/README.md

 ## AI bugfix and upgrade

-With the help of Ai and Eduard/YO3ICT I managed to fix a couple of bugs and improve the script even a bit further.
+With the help of Ai and Eduard/YO3ICT I managed to fix a couple of bugs and improve the script a bit.

 Bugfixes:<br>